tr0fin0/classes_unicamp/README.md

 # classes
 my LaTeX notebooks and exercises solutions of my classes in Control and Automation Engineering at UNICAMP. for now it only contains the .tex files, for the notebooks, and some .m files, for the activities.

-- .tex
-- .m

-## Subjects
+## subjects

+- EA611: Circuits II;
-- EE532: Eletrônica Aplicada;
+- EE532: Applied Electronics;
-- EM360: Termodinâmica I;
+- EM360: Thermodynamics I;
-- EM404: Dinâmica;
+- EM404: Dynamics;
+- EM733: Productive Systems;
+- ES572: Logic Circuits;
+- ES601: Linear Analys of Systems;
+- ES704: Basic Instrumentation;
+- MA311: Calculus III;
-- MA327: Álgebra Linear;
+- MA327: Linear Algebra;
-- MC404: Organização de Computadores;
+- MC404: Computer Organization;
-- ME414: Estatística para Experimentalistas;
+- ME414: Statistics for Researches;
-- MS211: Cálculo Numérico;
+- MS211: Numerical Calculus;